Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: KFK model : Analytical Representation of the amplitudes

 \section{KFK model : Analytical Representation of the amplitudes}

-The KFK model writes analytical forms for the pp and ${\rm p \bar p}$ elastic scattering amplitudes in $t$ and $b$ spaces.
-The model is based on previous experience with the Stochastic Vacuum Model (SVM) \cite{SVM}, using the loop-loop correlation length and the asymptotic (large $b$) behaviour of the profile function as ingredients.
-SVM is based on the functional integral approach to high energy scattering \cite{Nachtmann1,Dosch,Dosch_Simonov} that relates high energy scattering with nontrivial properties of QCD vacuum.
-Non-perturbative hadron-hadron scattering is described in terms of correlation of Wilson loops \cite{SVM,SVM1,SVM2} in the transverse collision plane.
-Using the non-commutative Stokes theorem and assuming dominance of Gaussian fluctuations in the field strengths, the calculation becomes fully analytical.
-Observables are written in terms of physical quantities: the value of the gluon condensate (that determines the strength of this non-perturbative dynamics) and the correlation length (parameter of the non-local loop-loop correlation function that sets the scale for the geometric dependence in $b$-space).
-These quantities have values fixed by hadronic properties and by lattice calculations \cite{DiGiacomo}.
-Specific hadrons enter through their wave functions and a unified treatment of forward scattering is obtained for different hadronic pairs \cite{SVM,SVM1,SVM2}.
-Energy dependence enters through the evolution of the hadronic sizes of the participating hadronic structures.
-Besides hadron-hadron scattering, the concept of the loop-loop correlation was also applied to the non-perturbative processes of photo- and electroproduction of vector mesons \cite{SVM2,Photo,Electro}.
+The Stochastic Vacuum Model(SVM) is based on the functional integral approach \cite{Nachtmann1} to high energy scattering that relates high energy scattering with nontrivial properties of QCD vacuum \cite{Dosch,Dosch_Simonov}.
+The central element is the gauge invariant Wegner-Wilson loop, and physical quantities are obtained from the vacuum expectation values of the correlations of two loops, defined in terms of coordinates in the transverse collision plane.
+Assuming dominance of Gaussian fluctuations in the field strengths, the calculation becomes fully analytical.
+Observables are written in terms of physical quantities: the value of the gluon condensate,that determines the strength of this non-perturbative dynamics, and the correlation length, that is the parameter of the loop-loop correlation function that sets the scale for the geometric dependence in $b$-space.
+These quantities have values fixed by hadronic properties and by lattice calculations \cite{DiGiacomo,Meggiolaro}.
+With analytic continuation from Euclidean to Minkowski space \cite{SVM3} gauge-invariant dipole-dipole scattering is constructed.

-Later developments of SVM brought important progress \cite{SVM3}, with new forms for correlation functions, suggested by extensive lattice calculations \cite{Meggiolaro}, and also a new term of perturbative nature was added to the dynamics.
-These quantities are part of the KFK model.
+The amplitude of non-perturbative hadron-hadron scattering in the eikonal approximation is factorized with the product of the correlation of loops (representing elastic scattering of two colour dipoles) and the factor with the dipole contents in the light-cone wave functions of the colliding hadrons \cite{SVM,SVM1,SVM2}.
+The overlap of the loop-loop correlation with the hadronic wave-functions of finite size leads to structure of profile function where the basic correlation parameter becomes spread, appearing with effective value that depends on the hadronic sizes and, in case of scattering amplitudes, can also be modified by the collision energy.
+These effective representations of the correlations proper of the QCD vacuum are not expected to be very different from the static lattice determination.

+Besides hadron-hadron scattering, the concept of the loop-loop correlation was also applied to the non-perturbative exclusive photo- and electroproduction of vector mesons \cite{SVM2,Photo,Electro}.

+The KFK model writes analytical forms for the pp and ${\rm p \bar p}$ elastic scattering amplitudes in $t$ and $b$ spaces, based on previous experience with the Stochastic Vacuum Model (SVM) \cite{SVM}, using a scale (correlation) length parameter and the asymptotic (large $b$) behaviour of the profile function as guiding ingredients.